PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 /home/aturing/work
 ```

+See `pushd` and `popd` for a more general approach for returning to previous locations.

 ## Keyboard remappings

 Consider having the `[Caps Lock]` key remapped to the `[Ctrl]` or `[Esc]` key.
 What other remapping can you make to improve productivity?